Cool Old Games

 45s Card Game Rules

-Find the essential game rules below.
+We listed the key game rules below.

-• The lowest-ranking Trump will beat the highest-ranking card which follows suit.
+- The lowest-ranking Trump will beat the highest-ranking card which follows suit.
 The lowest-ranking card which follows suit will beat the highest-ranking card which cannot follow suit.

-• Players must each play one card into the trick each round.
+- Players must each play one card into the trick each round.
 Players win 5 points for each trick they take.
 The Player who takes a trick is given the right to lead the next trick.

-• Players must follow suit if they are able.
+- Players must follow suit if they are able.
 If a Player is able to follow suit, but they do not do so, their hand will be considered dead, and can take no more tricks for the round.

 Playing Example